HesamKorki/Computer-Visiom-Rudimentary/Session 1/README.md

 - *Introducing the mandatory implements: #Python2.7 #Opencv3 #Numpy #CV2*

-- *Reading an image and concatenating it with its vertically inverted image*
+- *TASK: Reading an image and concatenating it with its vertically inverted image*

 ## **Numpy**
 The most useful package for computer vision is numpy and using it is inevitable.
 Basically, it would help us do the simple math and whatever you think on arrays.
 You can find the necessary information and tutorials on their website [NumPy](http://www.numpy.org/).